-Unsure of what time zone your Instagram followers are in?
+Unsure of what time zone your followers are in?
 Instagram Insights has you covered – and it’s free!
-After making sure your Instagram is a business profile, click the bar graph in the upper right-hand corner and meet a world of Instagram analytics!
+After making sure your account is a business profile, click the bar graph in the upper right-hand corner and discover the amazing data in analytics!
 You’ll learn where your followers are located (you can filter this by city or country), their gender, their age, and, of course, the most popular days and times they are using Instagram.

 a.
 Pick five different times throughout the week that falls within the time your followers are most active.
 For example, if your followers are most active between 12 and 4 pm EST, schedule your posts to appear at 12, 1, 2, 3 and 4 pm.

 b.
 In a spreadsheet, track how many likes and comments each post receives, along with the day and time each was posted.